 In addition to excellent career opportunities, salaries for sonographers are competitive with, or higher than other professionals with similar levels of education.
-According to the 2016 SDMS Salary and Benefit Survey Report, the median salary for sonographers is \$70,720 annually.
-According to the US Department of Labor, employment of Diagnostic Medical Sonographer is projected to grow 26% from 2014 - 2024.
+According to the 2018 SDMS Salary and Benefit Survey Report, the median salary for sonographers is \$73,133 annually.
+According to the US Department of Labor, the Diagnostic Medical Sonographer has an annual median salary of \$70,380.

-Why Choose the University of Findlay Diagnostic Medical Sonography Programs?
+Why Choose the University of Findlay Sonography Programs?